 Here again from Windows Settings ( Windows + I ) > Update & Security > Troubleshoot.
-Click on the network adapter and run the troubleshooter after that click on internet connections and run the troubleshooter to check and make sure network and internet connection not causing the issue.
+Click on the network adapter and run the troubleshooter after that click on internet connections and run the troubleshooter to check and make sure the network and internet connection not causing the issue.

-Turn off Automatic proxy setup
+Turn off the Automatic proxy setup

 This is another effective solution you may apply to check and fix “We couldn’t connect to the update service” problem.